Supervisory Control of Quantum Discrete Event Systems: Introduction

-In fact, after Shor's discovery \cite{Shor94} of a polynomial-time algorithm on quantum computers for prime factorization, quantum computation has become a very active research area in quantum physics, computer science, and quantum control \cite{YK03,NJP09,WM10,AT12,QPG13,DWYLT15}.
-The study of quantum control usually has been focused on time-varying systems, and coherent feedback control (i.e. feedback control using a fully quantum system) has been deeply investigated \cite{YK03,NJP09}.
+In fact, after Shor's discovery \cite{Shor94} of a polynomial-time algorithm on quantum computers for prime factorization, quantum computation has become a very active research area in quantum physics, computer science, and quantum control \cite{NJP09,WM10, Lloyd2000, NWCL2000}.
+The study of quantum control usually has been focused on time-varying systems, and coherent feedback control (i.e., feedback control using a fully quantum system) has been deeply investigated \cite{WM10, Lloyd2000, NWCL2000}.

-Automata form the most basic class of DES models \cite{book1,book2}.
-They are intuitive, easy to use, amenable to composition operations, and amenable to analysis as well (in the finite-state case).
-On the other hand, they may lead to large-scale state spaces when modeling complex systems \cite{PC05}.
+Classical automata consist of the most fundamental class of DES models \cite{book1,book2}, but they may lead to large-scale state spaces when modeling complex systems \cite{PC05}.
 Though there are strategies to attack the problem of large state spaces \cite{book2,PC05}, we still hope to discover new methods for solving the state complexity from a different point of view.
-Quantum finite automata (QFA) can be employed as a powerful tool, since QFA have exponential advantages over crisp finite automata concerning state complexity \cite{AF98}, and QFA have well physical realizability as well \cite{MP20}, which implies that QDES modelled as QFA have potential of practical applications.
+In fact, quantum finite automata (QFA) can be employed as a powerful tool, since QFA have significant advantages over crisp finite automata concerning state complexity \cite{AF98,AY2021}.
+An excellent and comprehensive survey on QFA was presented by Ambainis and Yakaryilmaz \cite{AY2021}.
+Moreover, QFA have been studied in physical experiment \cite{MP20, PHYF2022, TFLZZ2019}, and in particular, recently Plachta et al. \cite{PHYF2022} demonstrated an experimental implementation of multiqubit QFA using the orbital angular momentum (OAM) of single photons, and showed that a high-dimensional QFA can outperform classical finite automata in terms of the required memory in a way.

+Actually, QFA have been interestingly applied to interactive proof systems \cite{NY2009}, in which QFA are verifiers.
+In addition, QFA have been used to simulate chemical reactions with certain advantages of time complexity \cite{BZ2020}.

-Since QFA have better advantages over crisp finite automata in state complexity \cite{AF98}, QDES likely can solve such problems with essential advantages of states complexity over DES.
-Therefore, the purpose of this paper is to initial the study of QDES, and the supervisory control theory of QDES will be established.
+Since QFA have better advantages over classical finite automata in state complexity \cite{AF98}, QDES likely can solve such problems with essential advantages of states complexity over DES.
+Therefore, the purpose of this paper is to initial the study of QDES.
+As classical DES are modeled by one-way (probabilistic or fuzzy) finite automata \cite{RW87,book1,book2, Lin90, LW1993, PPL2009, LY02,Qiu05,DYQ19}, we would employ one of one-way QFA (1QFA) to simulate QDES.